zareisajad/pinterest-clone-django/README.md

 # Django Pinterest Clone
 ![Screenshot 2022-02-02 at 10-21-38 Pinterest-min](https://user-images.githubusercontent.com/71011395/152303215-f1b256c4-505c-4c4a-8ad6-eb044df43398.png)
 A pinterest clone created by django.
-the idea is about pins and boards. user can create a board in their profile and save pins on that board.
+the idea is about pins and boards. user can create a board and save pins on that board.
 similar pins are also shown below each pin in pin-detail page.
 the algorithm is very simple: when user goes to the pin-detail page, we look for all boards in database that may contain this particular pin, the we show all pins in that board as similar pins.